yadav14/hr-chatbot/README.md

 # hr-chatbot
-Simran's bot to answer all the questions of Recruiter
+Simran's personal assistance Zuki here to help you to answer all the questions of Recruiter on behalf of simran